 Cranberry Upside-Down Cake: Desserts during the holidays are a must.
 It is the only time we get to indulge ourselves with our favorites.
 My recipe for Cranberry Upside-Down Cake was created because I had bought too many bags of fresh cranberries.
 This recipe does not have a lot of cranberries and does not contain cream of tartar.

-The reason for not using a lot of cranberries is because I believe a cake should not feel too wet as if you are eating a pudding of cranberries.
+The reason for not using many cranberries is that I believe a cake should not feel too wet as if you are eating a pudding of cranberries.
 The cake should be moist enough to enjoy and delicious enough to feel like you need to indulge.

 A few notes about this easy cranberry upside-down cake